MyCryptoHQ/support.mycrypto.com/src/content/accessing-your-wallet/how-to-use-the-parity-signer-with-mycrypto.md

 ![](https://i.imgur.com/Y9Q6qGU.png)

 Your recovery phrase and public address will be generated.
 After you type in your account name, make sure your back up your recovery phrase.
-Click [here](https://blockonomi.com/keep-recovery-seed-safe/) for more info on how to backup and store your recovery phrase.
+Click [here](https://blockonomi.com/keep-recovery-seed-safe/) for more info on how to back up and store your recovery phrase.

 4. Enter and confirm your PIN.